Oven Thermostat Replacement in Warsaw — Diagnosis and Repair

 How do I know the thermostat is faulty?

-The oven overheats (food burns), underheats (raw inside) or the temperature fluctuates.
-You can check with a kitchen thermometer.
+The oven gets too hot (food burns), does not heat enough (raw inside), or the temperature goes up and down.
+You can confirm it with a kitchen thermometer.

 What’s the difference between a mechanical and electronic thermostat?

-Mechanical uses a gas-filled capillary tube, electronic uses a temperature sensor and circuit board.
-Replacement complexity differs.
+A mechanical one works with a gas-filled capillary tube, while an electronic one uses a temperature sensor and circuit board.
+The replacement process is different.

 Can the old thermostat be recalibrated?

-Sometimes, if there’s an adjustment screw.
-If the thermostat sticks or fails to close the contact — replacement only.
+Sometimes, if it has an adjustment screw.
+If the thermostat sticks or does not close the contact — it needs replacement.

 Is it dangerous to use an oven with a faulty thermostat?

-Yes — overheating can damage enamel, door seals and other components.
-In extreme cases, there’s a fire risk.
+Yes — overheating can ruin the enamel, door seals, and other parts.
+In extreme cases, there is a fire risk.

 How long does a thermostat last?